-Cost is a big factor because certain removals to Portugal offer substantial savings for large items, such as shipping your furniture or a car, compared to other relocation options that quickly add up for heavy items, such as air freight.
+Cost is a big factor.
+Certain removals to Portugal offer substantial savings for large items, such as shipping your furniture or a car, compared to other relocation options that quickly add up for heavy items, such as air freight.

 Another important question is whether you should hire an international relocation company to handle your removals to Portugal.
 This question largely depends on how much time you have and costs, as international moving companies typically take care of any potential issue – ideal for time-strapped expats – but services, of course, come at a price.
 How, then, do you decide which is the best option for removals to Portugal for you?

 This guide answers these questions below.
-You can also find Expatica’s listings of moving companies and relocation companies, or ask a relocation expert on Expatica’s Ask the Expert free service.
+You can also find Expatica’s listings of moving companies and relocation companies.

-Airfreight is usually the quickest way of getting your belongings to your new home but it’s not the best option for all items when relocating to Portugal.
+Airfreight is usually the quickest way of getting your belongings to your new home.
+However, it’s not the best option for all items when relocating to Portugal.

-Prices for air freight are influenced by both weight and size, and you’ll need to complete a detailed inventory to send with your belongings.
+Prices for air freight are influenced by both weight and size.
+You’ll need to complete a detailed inventory to send with your belongings.
 The inventory will itemize the contents of your shipment and its value.
-Always read the terms and conditions, though, as some companies don’t allow ‘valuable items’, such as watches and jewelry, to be shipped.
+Always read the terms and conditions, though, as some companies don’t ship valuable items.

 Airfreight: Transit times

-How long it takes depends largely on where you’re sending your items from, but if you’re in another European country companies will often be able to ship your belongings within a week.
+How long it takes depends largely on where you’re sending your items from.
+If you’re in another European country, companies often ship your belongings within a week.

 How to find airfreight removals to Portugal

-Most removals to Portugal will generate estimated quotes based on your location, the approximate size of your shipment and the date you want to relocate to Portugal.
-It’s worth comparing quotes from different companies before jumping in; after you narrow your selection down, you will need to discuss your requirements over the phone after receiving your initial email quote.
-Online quotes often only provide an outline of the cost and are unlikely to factor in other charges, such as insurance.
+Most removals to Portugal generate quotes based on your location, the shipment size, and the moving date.
+It’s worth comparing quotes from different companies before jumping in; after you narrow your selection down, discuss your requirements further.
+Online quotes often only provide an outline of the cost; they’re unlikely to factor in other charges, such as insurance.

 How airfreight works

 Once you have chosen a company, you arrange a date for your shipment to be picked up.
-You’ll then be given details of when it’ll be sent, and most companies provide an online tracking system through which you can check its progress.
+You’ll then be given details of when it’ll be sent, and most companies provide an online tracking system.
 You should also receive contact details of the handling agent at your destination.

 Packing for airfreight

-While companies will provide packing services at an extra cost, you’re usually allowed to pack your own items for air freight, although you should check this out with the air freight or removal company first.
+While companies provide packing services at an extra cost, you’re usually allowed to pack your own items for air freight.
 Naturally, packing your own belongings is likely to be less secure than having a professional do it for you.